-- 9.1 We will review Your application against the eligibility criteria. - 9.2 We may determine whether an application meets the eligibility requirements in these grant guidelines at any stage during assessment of the application. - 9.3 If an application is considered ineligible, You will be notified of that decision.
-You may submit an appeal against the administrative process in relation to this decision (eligibility appeal) within 30 days of the date of the eligibility decision notification, as specified in section 14 of these grant guidelines. - 9.4 If an application is ineligible, the application may not be progressed through the assessment process and We will not recommend the application for funding.
+- 9.10 We will review Your EOI application and, where relevant Your full application, against the eligibility criteria. - 9.11 We may determine whether an EOI application or full application meets the eligibility requirements in these grant guidelines at any stage during assessment of the application. - 9.12 If an EOI application or full application is considered ineligible, You will be notified of that decision.
+You may submit an appeal against the administrative process in relation to this decision (eligibility appeal) within 30 days of the date of the eligibility decision notification, as specified in section 14 of these grant guidelines.

-The assessment process
+9.13 If an EOI application or full application is ineligible, the application may not be progressed through the assessment process and We will not recommend the full application for funding.

-- 9.5 All applications which meet the eligibility criteria will be assessed and merit ranked using all the assessment criteria. - 9.6 If We consider that an application is incomplete We may in Our discretion decide to recommend that the application not be approved for a grant. - 9.7 If We consider that an application is inaccurate or contains false or misleading information, or is otherwise a breach of the Australian Code for the Responsible Conduct of Research 2018, We will in Our discretion decide to recommend that the application not be approved for a grant. - 9.8 Your application will be considered on its merits, based on: - a. how well it meets the assessment criteria; - b. how well it addresses the Intelligence Challenges or National Security Challenges; - c. how it is ranked against other applications; and - d. whether it provides value for money (as defined in the Glossary). - 9.9 We, ONI or Defence-NSSTC may request additional information during the assessment process, which does not change the nature of your application. - 9.10 The assessment process includes the following steps. - a.
-We assign applications to General Assessors. - Applications are assigned to Detailed Assessors.
-In assigning assessors, We may take requests not to assess into account (see below for further information on this process).
+The full application assessment process

-- c.
+- 9.14 All full applications which meet the eligibility criteria will be assessed and merit ranked using all the assessment criteria. - 9.15 If We consider that a full application is incomplete We may in Our discretion decide to recommend that the application not be approved for a grant. - 9.16 If We consider that a full application is inaccurate or contains false or misleading information, or is otherwise a breach of the Australian Code for the Responsible Conduct of Research, We will in Our discretion decide to recommend that the full application not be approved for a grant. - 9.17 Your full application will be considered on its merits, based on: - a. how well it meets the assessment criteria; - b. how well it addresses the Intelligence Challenges or National Security Challenges; - c. how it is ranked against other applications; and - d. whether it provides value for relevant money (as defined in the Glossary). - 9.18 We, ONI or NSSTC may request additional information during the full application assessment process, which does not change the nature of Your application. - 9.19 We ask external experts, General Assessors and Detailed Assessors, to assess applications as part of the assessment process.
+Any expert, who is not a Commonwealth Official, will be required/expected to perform their duties in accordance with the CGRGs. - 9.20 The assessment process includes the following steps. - a.
+We assign full applications to General Assessors. - b.
+Full applications are assigned to Detailed Assessors.
+In assigning assessors, We may take requests not to assess into account (see below for further information on this process). - c.
 Detailed Assessors provide assessments to Us.
-Assessments include scores and written comments against assessment criteria and advice on the extent to which the application addresses one or more Challenge or Priority for each application. - f.
+Assessments include scores and written comments against assessment criteria. - f.
 Applicants are provided with Detailed Assessors' comments and are invited to submit a rejoinder (see below for further information on this process). - d.
-Applications, scores and comments provided in the detailed assessments and the applicant's rejoinder are provided to the General Assessors for consideration.
+Full applications, scores and comments provided in the detailed assessments and the applicant's rejoinder are provided to the General Assessors for consideration.